orangelotus23/workingTogetherProgram/outline.md

 ---

-**License**
-This work is licensed under the Creative Commons Attribution 4.0 International License.
-You are free to share and adapt this material, even for commercial purposes, provided you give appropriate credit.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).

----

 **Next Steps**
 1. **Workshop the Theme Name**: Develop a title that captures the essence of the unit’s focus without directly replicating "dignity of work."
 2. **Brainstorm Additional Stories**: Identify characters and themes for the remaining four lessons.